 How long do I have to lodge my appeal?

-Your decision letter will give you further details about how to lodge an appeal.
+Your decision letter will give you further details about how to appeal.

-For academies, church and trust schools, and schools outside Nottingham City, your decision letter will advise you of how to make an appeal and who will deal with this.
+For academies, church and trust schools, and schools outside Nottingham City, your decision letter will advise you of how to appeal and who will deal with this.

 For community or voluntary controlled schools and any academy that has requested this service, the appeals process is dealt with by the School Appeals Team in the Constitutional Services Department of the City Council, who are independent of Children and Adults.